d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

 1. **LLVM attributes**

 Key observations:

-* attributes are tied to arguments
+* attributes are **tied to arguments**
 * some are closely related to C++ attributes, some are generated and inserted into the IR

 Attributes seemed ideal as a candidate for relaying information about funciton arguments to the lower levels of LLVM.
 Indeed, LLVM's `AttrBuilder` allows to add attributes to an argument index of a function (see [a diff that combines both metadata and attributes](../sandbox/01-llvm-ir/custom-metadata-pass/metadata-and-unsigned-attributes.diff)).
 The attributes' assigned positions, however, do not change when LLVM IR is generated (e.g. to shift by one due to the introduction of `this` pointer as an argument to member functions).
-I tried to search the LLVM codebase to see where the mapping occurs but was unable to make it correct.
+I tried to search the LLVM codebase to see where the mapping occurs but was unable to make it correct, reaching a dead end.

 2. **Using metadata and a fragment of code from LLVM**

 Of course, argument order and introduction of extra arguments is entirely dependent on the target architecture.
-As such, when experimenting with more and more variants of functions in [the C++ test program](../sandbox/01-llvm-ir/test-pass/test-program.cpp), I ended up discovering that **LLVM may return an argument in a register that is passed as an *output* argument** (indicated by IR `sret` attribute).
+As such, when experimenting with more and more variants of functions in [the C++ test program](../sandbox/01-llvm-ir/test-pass/test-program.cpp), I ended up discovering that **LLVM may return an argument "in a register" that is passed as an *output* argument** (indicated by IR `sret` attribute).
 When digging around for more ABI-specific details, I found a fragment of code (class `ClangToLLVMArgMapping`) that allows to map function arguments as seen in AST to their representations in LLVM IR.

 This fragment is not "exported" in a header file, therefore - to minimize modifications to the LLVM codebase, I copy-pasted this fragment to the relevant part of source code, where I plan on converting the AST argument indicies to LLVM ones.
-Luckily, the already-modified area of `CodeGenFunction.cpp`'s `StarFunction` has all required objects initialized and ready to be used.
+Luckily, the already-modified area of `CodeGenFunction.cpp`'s `StarFunction` has all the required objects initialized and ready to be used.

 One small caveat is that `ClangToLLVMArgMapping` does not consider `this` pointer in its calculcations for some reason.
 This is mitigated in the AST plugin which has information about whether a function is a member or not.
-The AST plugin simply shifts by one for member functions.
+The AST plugin simply inserts marker metadata that the IR plugin reads.
 Looking around the LLVM codebase, I was unable to prove nor disprove the correctness of this approach.

 **How**

 In current version, the **AST plugin** (that so far only indicated whether a function is a library function or not) injects **AST indicies of arguments** we deem interesting (that we will inspect).
 (technically, the indicies are encoded as string metadata, for each "kind of interest", we inject one string index list).

-Later, in the LLVM IR generation phase (`CodeGen`), we inspect functions using the duplicated `ClangToLLVMArgMapping` class and attach anoter piece of metadata to the function: the metadata encoding:
+Later, in the IR generation phase (`CodeGen`), we inspect functions using the duplicated `ClangToLLVMArgMapping` class and attach anoter piece of metadata to the function, encoding:

 - number of IR arguments
 - number of AST arguments (let's denote `n`)